-Clarkslegal is proud to support Contact the Elderly and Magic Breakfast as our nominated charities.
+Clarkslegal is proud to support the Bangladesh UK Environmental Foundation, Contact the Elderly and Magic Breakfast as our nominated charities.

 Each year staff will nominate and vote for charities local to our offices that the firm will support.
 In response to staff demand, the firm also supports most of the national fundraising appeals such as Comic Relief, Children in Need, Jeans for Genes and Sport Relief.